Alex-Fischman/iz/README.md

 Colorability:
 - const, mut, async, comptime, etc. are all things that end up coloring functions
-- the only solution that I know of is to choose a default and auto-convert from it
+- the only solution that I know of is to choose a default and auto-convert from it, e.g.
+	- all pointers are const pointers
+	- no await syntax
-- for example, all pointers are const pointers, all async functions can be called synchronously (by blocking), all values can be used at compile time, etc.
+	- all values can be used at compile time